 While this is going on, start keeping a food and mood journal.
-On one page you write down what you ate (and the times) and on the page next to it you write down how you feel.
+On one page, write down what time you eat and what you consume.
+On the page next to this, write down how you feel.

-This includes mental health (well-being and happiness), mental energy (brain fog and clarity), physical energy, physical feeling, possible bloating, sleepiness, sleep quality etc.
+This includes mental health (well-being and happiness), mental energy (brain fog and clarity), physical energy, and physical feeling (such as possible bloating, sleepiness, sleep quality, etc.)

 These first entries are your baseline.
 This is how you are doing right now.

-When you get the results back from your doctor, first you should supplement according to the results of your bloodwork.
-Make sure to keep track of everything.
-Within a week or so you should be able to see some differences.
+When you get the results back from your doctor, start by supplementing according to the results of your bloodwork.
+Keep track of everything.
+Within a week or so, you should be able to see some differences.

-After about a month of following the doctor recommended supplements, you can start tinkering with the best time to take them, or adding some others.
-Be sure to always keep your doctor involved because some supplements can interact with medicines or other supplements.
+After about a month of following the doctor recommended supplements, you can start tinkering with the best time to take them or with adding some others.
+Always keep your doctor involved because some supplements can interact with medicines or other supplements.

-In any type of testing, it is always recommended trying a certain combination or timing for at least a few days before jumping to any conclusions on the effectiveness or lack thereof.
+In any type of testing, it is always recommended to try a certain combination or timing for at least a few days before jumping to any conclusions on the effectiveness of a supplement or time.

 The keto flu and side effects when we start or restart the keto diet are all survivable without any supplements.
-It is just a bad few days which we can suffer through if we want.
+It is just a few bad days we can suffer through if we want.

 On the other hand, we can also live in this reality and realize that sometimes a little pill or a bit of powder in our morning milk can make our lives infinitely easier.

-The easier we make our diets, the more likely the chance that we stick with the keto diet.
-And that, in turn, increases our health, weight loss, and overall well-being.
+The easier we make our diets, the more likely we are to stick with the keto diet.
+This diet can then increase our health, weight loss, and overall well-being.

-If you are not sure if you should take a supplement or not and you generally feel good, you can ask your doctor to draw blood and do some tests for vitamin and mineral levels.
-Especially Vitamin D is often not present enough and it makes a big difference in feeling healthy and happy.
+If you are not sure if you should take a supplement and you generally feel good, you can ask your doctor to draw blood and do some tests for vitamin and mineral levels.
+A deficiency of vitamin D can make a big difference in feeling healthy and happy.

 Can Keto Cause Insomnia?

 In the short term, yes.
-However, using supplements and sticking to the diet can lead to deeper and higher quality sleep, although you may need less of it.
+However, using supplements and sticking to the diet can lead to deeper and higher quality sleep, even though you may require less of it.

 Does Keto Cause Diarrhea?

-Digestive problems are a common side effect and should go away within 3-4 weeks on their own.
+Digestive problems are a common side effect and should go away within three to four weeks on their own.
 If not, try adding more high fiber vegetables in your diet.

 No. Taking only supplements without following a diet where your caloric input is lower than your output will not lead to weight loss.
 However, if you do follow a strict keto diet and mind your calorie input, exogenous ketones can increase the rate of your weight loss.